Ankush-Mehra/point-cloud-pipleine-concept/Readme.md

-# Point Cloud Processing Pipeline
+# Point Cloud Processing Pipeline Concept Only

 This project demonstrates a LiDAR point cloud processing pipeline with visualization, filtering, ground separation, clustering, and bounding box generation.
-**unoptimized and for demonstration purposes only**.

 ---